North Rode: History

-North Rode's parliamentary representation, after the Great Reform Act of 1832 began with it being in the Cheshire Northern Division parliamentary constituency.
+North Rode's parliamentary representation, after the Reform Act 1832 began with it being in the Cheshire Northern Division parliamentary constituency.
 In 1867 until 1885, it was placed in the Cheshire North Division parliamentary constituency, and from 1885 until 1948 it was in the Knutsford Division parliamentary constituency.
 Since 1948 it has been in Macclesfield County Constituency.

 The village hall is known as Daintry Hall and is occupied by a children's day nursery.

 The West Coast Main Line crosses the River Dane on a 20-arch viaduct and then runs parallel with the Macclesfield Canal to the east of the village; until it was closed in the 1960s, a branch of the North Staffordshire Railway from Uttoxeter joined the main line here.